-• PCI Biotech Holding ASA has in its separate financial statement performed an assessment of the carrying amount of the subsidiary PCI Biotech AS, see Note 11 and Note 15 for further information.
+PCI Biotech Holding ASA has in its separate financial statement performed an assessment of the carrying amount of the subsidiary PCI Biotech AS, see Note 11 Financial income and Note 15 Shares in subsidiaries for further information.

 4. Standards issued, but not yet effective